cvat-ai/cvat/cvat/apps/documentation/installation.md

 We will go through the following sequence of steps to get CVAT over HTTPS:

   1. Move Docker Compose CVAT access port to 80/tcp.
-  2. Configure Nginx to serve the files to satisfy one of the [ACME challenges](https://letsencrypt.org/docs/challenge-types/).
+  2. Configure Nginx to pass one of the [ACME challenges](https://letsencrypt.org/docs/challenge-types/).
   3. Create the certificate files using [acme.sh](https://github.com/acmesh-official/acme.sh).
   4. Reconfigure Nginx to serve over HTTPS and map CVAT to Docker Compose port 443.